 For people who have heard about this for the first time, this isn’t the only instance of the reporting of this deal.
 Details of this deal have been known for some time now.
 However, no particular proof of the full transaction is available as of now.
 The only reported deal of which evidence is available is one from four years ago.
 Back in 2014, Google paid Apple a total sum of $1 billion to remain as their default search engine on their devices, especially iPhone.
-But how exactly did the fee, which was whopping $1 billion back in 2014, turn into an even more humongous $9 billion in the span of 4 years?
+But how exactly did the fee, which was a whopping $1 billion back in 2014, turn into an even more humongous $9 billion in the span of 4 years?

 The answer lies in Google’s financial growth.
-In 2017, Bernstein’s analysts reported that Google’s mobile revenues more than tripled in between 2014 and 2017.
+In 2017, Bernstein’s analysts reported that Google’s mobile revenues more than tripled between 2014 and 2017.
 The figures indicate that the increase is from $16 billion in CY’14 to $50 billion in CY’17.
-Since the revenues increased, so will the fee commanded by Apple, who accounts for a sizable share of worldwide smartphone userbase.
+Since the revenues increased, so will the fee commanded by Apple, which accounts for a sizable share of worldwide smartphone userbase.
 Thus, as Google’s fee to Apple is directly linked to Google’s mobile revenue earnings, the fees also seem to be increasing along with the revenues.
 This explains the steady increase in payment over such a presumably short amount of time.

 Apple’s Fee To Increase In 2019

 As mentioned above, the payment of money involved in the deal is directly proportional to the amount of money Google earns through its mobile revenue.
 As such, the ‘fee’ is reported to be $9 billion this year.
 Analysts expect the ‘fee’ to go up to $12 billion next year.